DataDog/dd-trace-js/benchmark/sirun/plugin-http/README.md

-This creates multiple http request from client to server, test on the server then the client side.
+This creates 100,000 HTTP requests from client to server.

-The variants are with the tracer and without it.
+The variants are with the tracer and without it, and instrumenting on the server and the client separately.